dlmiles/SpinalDoc-RTD/source/SpinalHDL/Libraries/Bus/amba4/axi4.rst

    val axiX = Axi4(axiConfig)
    val axiY = Axi4(axiConfig)

-   when(axiY.aw.valid){
+   when(axiY.aw.valid) {
      //...
    }

 Variations
 ----------

-There is 3 other variation of the Axi4 bus :
+Here is 3 other variation of the Axi4 bus :

 .. list-table::
    :header-rows: 1